Bokhtar PSC Area

 Tethys believes that the PSC Area has considerable potential for oil and gas condensate.
 The area includes almost the entire Tajik portion of the Afghan-Tajik basin, part of the prolific Amu Darya basin, which contains giant and supergiant gas and gas condensate fields in nearby Turkmenistan and Uzbekistan.
 The South Yolotan Field in Turkmenistan has been independently evaluated at 749 TCF of gas reserves [Gaffney, Cline and Associates.
 Ltd, October 2011, as quoted on the Chamber of Commerce and Industry of Turkmenistan website] and the Dauletobad field was originally attributed with 60 TCF of gas reserves [U.S. Geological Survey, Reston, Virginia: 2004].
 A proven hydrocarbon system exists in the PSC Area, but only limited comprehensive and deep exploration has taken place in the past.
 Several reservoir horizons are present and both sweet, light oil as well as gas condensate has been produced.
 Salt and thrust tectonics dominate the licence area providing the potential for substantial hydrocarbon traps.

-Under the PSC, the Contractor (BOC) recovers 100% of capital and operating costs from up to 70% of total production (the maximum allowed under the production sharing legislation of Tajikistan) and the remaining production (termed "Profit Oil and Gas") is shared 70% to BOC and 30% to the State, whose share includes all taxes, levies and duties on oil and gas production.
-The terms are fixed over the twenty-five year life of the PSC, which was signed in 2013.
+Under the Bokhtar PSC, the contractor recovers 100% of capital and operating costs from up to 70% of total production (the maximum allowed under the production sharing legislation of Tajikistan) and the remaining production (termed "Profit Oil and Gas") is shared 70% to the contractor and 30% to the State, whose share includes all taxes, levies and duties on oil and gas production.
+The terms are fixed over the twenty-five year life of the Bokthar PSC, which was signed in 2008.

 Tajikistan is also a potential significant supplier of energy to China.
 In March 2014, Chinese news agency Xinhuan reported that CNPC Trans-Asia Gas Pipeline Company Limited signed an agreement with Tajiktransgaz on jointly establishing a natural gas pipeline company to manage the construction of Line D (the Tajikistan section) of the Central Asia-China Gas Pipeline (the first three lines originate in Turkmenistan and transit Uzbekistan and Kazakhstan).
 This agreement aims to add 25 billion cubic meters in gas supply to China from Turkmenistan annually and the contracts for construction of the Tajikistan section of Line D were announced in year 2014.